 This course is designed to provide students with an overview of issues and policies related to the exhibition and publication of photographs.
 It covers preservation issues involved in preparing, installing, monitoring, and circulating photographic exhibitions, as well as copyright and reproduction issues.
 Digital applications and issues are also discussed.
-1 Credit
+The course culminates in a Public Exhibition.
+1 Credit.